Perihelia reduction and global Kolmogorov tori in the planetary problem: More on the geometrical structure of the -coordinates, compared to Deprit's coordinates

-\section{More on the geometrical structure of the $\cP$--coordinates, compared to Deprit's coordinates}
+\chapter{More on the geometrical structure of the $\cP$-coordinates, compared to Deprit's coordinates}

-In this section we aim to point out differences and similarities between the $\cP$--coordinates and the coordinates denoted as $(\Psi, \G,\L,\psi,\g,\ell)$ in \cite{chierchiaPi11a, pinzari-th09, chierchiaPi11b}.
+In this section we aim to point out differences and similarities between the $\cP$-coordinates and the coordinates denoted as $(\Psi, \G,\L,\psi,\g,\ell)$ in \cite{chierchiaPi11a, pinzari-th09, chierchiaPi11b}.

 \nl We recall that the ``planetary'' coordinates $(\Psi, \G,\L,\psi,\g,\ell)$ may be derived (after a canonical transformation) from a more general set of canonical coordinates studied by A. Deprit.
 In their planetary form, the coordinates $(\Psi, \G,\L,\psi,\g,\ell)$ have been rediscovered\footnote{The proof of their symplectic character found in \cite{pinzari-th09} has been published in \cite{chierchiaPi11a}.
-Another proof has been given in \cite{zhao14}.} by the author during her PhD, under the strong motivation of their application to the planetary problem \cite{pinzari-th09, chierchiaPi11b}. \nl Let us recall their definition\footnote{For sake of uniformity, we use slightly different notations with respect to the ones in \cite{chierchiaPi11a}, actually closer to the ones of the paper \cite{deprit83}).}, in the spirit of {\sl Kepler maps} (Definition \ref{Kepler map}).
+Another proof has been given in \cite{zhao14}.} by the author during her PhD, under the strong motivation of their application to the planetary problem \cite{pinzari-th09, chierchiaPi11b}.